jamesjhs/Spherify/README.md

 Version: 0.2.0

-Spherify is an early-stage Android Play Store app concept for creating 360-degree PhotoSphere and Tiny Planet images from a phone camera, device motion sensors, and location services, then saving them locally and optionally publishing them to Google Maps or Google Photos.
+Spherify is an Android Play Store app concept for creating 360-degree PhotoSphere and Tiny Planet images from a phone camera, device motion sensors, and location services, then saving them locally and optionally publishing them to Google Maps or Google Photos.

 This repository now contains the first Android proof-of-concept application code.
 The 0.2.0 build includes a GPU-backed PhotoSphere/Tiny Planet viewer, local import, app-owned library storage, saved variants, thumbnails, metadata, basic library management, setup/readiness flow, and a CameraX capture shell that saves draft frames.